dimadem/lightweight_boilerplate/frontend/README.md

 2. PlaygroundPage
 3. ChatPage

-MainPage empty and it open for great description your solution.
+<b>MainPage</b> empty and it open for great description your solution.
-PlaygroundPage provide ui with ModelSettings, SystemMessage and Chat.
+<b>PlaygroundPage</b> provide ui with ModelSettings, SystemMessage and Chat.
 Builded for testing ideas with different settings and make it on the go just from the frontend.
-ChatPage this layout as a starting point for presenting chat-based solutions.
+<b>ChatPage</b> this layout as a starting point for presenting chat-based solutions.
+<b>b/w theme</b> button in the lower left part of the screen.

 # Tools used
 - [Next.js](https://nextjs.org/docs):                           React framework for production-ready applications